hugo2410/battery_estimator/README.md

 * CMake 3.2 or higher
 * git
-* gcc 5.4 or higher
+* gcc 5.4 or higher (9 or higher for release executable)

 ### Building the code